Excel 2016 Ribbons

 - Recommended Articles

 How to Open the Excel 2016 Software?

-For opening the Excel 2016 software, please go to the program menu and click Excel.
-If you are opening this software for the first time, then worry not; we are going to take this excel training step by step.
+To open the Excel 2016 software, please go to the “Program” menu and click “Excel.”
+If you are opening this software for the first time, worry not; we will take this Excel training step-by-step.

 How to Open a blank workbook in Excel 2016

 Once you open the Excel software from the “Program” menu, the first thing that you would notice is a large screen displayed as per below.